 - An educational (mustering out) stipend will be awarded upon honorable completion of the year of service.

 - The honorable year of service should also secure citizenship (if needed), expunge police records, ensure English language and GED or better achievement and like benefits.

-These program characteristics are essential elements of the proposed program.
+These program characteristics are essential elements of the proposed program and legislation.